whalesyong/tp/docs/UserGuide.md

 ### **1. Viewing Help: `help`**

-Displays a link to this guide.
+Displays a guide to use Cooking Aids and a link to this guide.

 **Usage:**
 ```plaintext